theheking/babs-rna-seq-2024/practical_overview/Week6_Alignment.md

  Lets have a look at what the file contains a list of abundances (counts) shows.

-  ` head -n 100 abundance.tsv`
+    $ head -n 100 abundance.tsv

-Next you will have to calculate an abundance.tsv file for every sample.
+Next, you will have to calculate an abundance.tsv file for every sample.

 Step 3 For Loop to perform pseudoalignment of reads for every sample
 ========================================================================